AyushKatiyar13/Simple-calculator-using-PY/README.md

    print("Press enter to continue") print(   )
    ```
-   These lines print the menu options for the user to choose from.
+   - These lines display the menu options for the user to choose from.

-4. User Choice Input:
+4. **User Choice Input**:
    ```python
    choice = input("Choose your option : ")
    ```
-   The program prompts the user to choose an option.
-If the user inputs 'e' or 'E', the loop breaks, ending the program.
+   - Prompts the user to select an operation.
+If 'e' or 'E' is entered, the loop breaks, ending the program.

-5. Number Inputs:
+5. **Number Inputs**:
    ```python
    num1 = float(input("Enter your first number 1 : "))
    num2 = float(input("Enter your second number 2 : "))
    ```
-   The program asks the user to input two numbers, which are then converted to floating-point numbers for calculation.
+   - Requests the user to input two numbers, which are converted to floating-point values for calculations.

-6. Performing Calculations:
+6. **Performing Calculations**:
    ```python
    if choice == "1":
        print(num1, "+", num2, "=", (num1 + num2))